Last updated: May 3, 2026

 Step 1: Complete Cosmetology Education

 Enroll in a cosmetology school licensed by the SC Board of Cosmetology.
-South Carolina requires 1,500 hours of instruction covering:
+South Carolina requires 1,500 hours of instruction.
+The curriculum covers haircutting and styling, color and chemical services, shampooing and scalp care, sanitation and safety, anatomy and physiology, chemistry and product knowledge, and South Carolina cosmetology law and regulation.

-Apprenticeship option: South Carolina allows cosmetology training through a 3,000-hour apprenticeship under a licensed cosmetologist in a licensed salon.
-This is double the classroom requirement and must be documented with detailed logs.
-Most students choose the school route due to the shorter time commitment.
+Apprenticeship pathway: South Carolina allows cosmetology training through a 3,000-hour apprenticeship under a licensed cosmetologist in a licensed salon.
+This requires double the hours of the school pathway.
+Apprenticeship hours must be carefully documented with daily logs signed by the supervising cosmetologist.
+Most students choose the school route because the 1,500-hour requirement is substantially shorter, even accounting for the $10,000-$20,000 tuition cost.

 | Exam Part | Cost | Format | Passing Score |